Guide to Release or Withdrawal of an IRS Tax Lien

 Show That the Lien Withdrawal Will Facilitate Collection of the Tax

 The IRS may withdraw the lien if it makes it easier to collect the tax.
-You’ll have to provide a good argument for how the lien withdrawal will improve your ability to pay off your tax debt.
+You’ll have to provide a good argument for how the lien withdrawal will improve your ability to pay off your taxes owed.

 For example, you could ask for the lien withdrawal to allow you to get a car loan.
-If you need a new vehicle to perform your job duties and earn income that you can use to pay off your tax debt, the IRS may agree to withdrawal the NFTL.
+If you need a new vehicle to perform your job duties and earn income that you can use to pay off your taxes owed, the IRS may agree to withdrawal the NFTL.

-Below are some of the factors that the IRS will consider when determining if the withdrawal of the NTFL will facilitate collections of the tax debt.
+Below are some of the factors that the IRS will consider when determining if the withdrawal of the NTFL will facilitate collections of the taxes owed.

 - Will the chances of collecting the tax amount owed increase with the removal of the NTFL?